systemd/mkosi/mkosi/resources/mkosi.md

   additional container runtime settings.

 * The **`mkosi.cache/`** directory, if it exists, is automatically used as package download cache, in order to speed repeated runs of the tool.
+Caches generated with `--cache-mode` configured are also stored in this directory.

 * The **`mkosi.builddir/`** directory, if it exists, is automatically used as out-of-tree build directory, if the build commands in the `mkosi.build` script support it.
 Specifically, this directory will be mounted into the build container, and the `$BUILDDIR` environment variable will be set to it when the build script is invoked.
 The build script may then use this directory as build directory, for automake-style or ninja-style out-of-tree builds.
-This speeds up builds considerably, in particular when `mkosi` is used in incremental mode (`-i`): not only the image and build overlay, but also the build tree is reused between subsequent invocations.
 Note that if this directory does not exist the `$BUILDDIR` environment variable is not set, and it is up to build script to decide whether to do in in-tree or an out-of-tree build, and which build directory to use.
+Also see the section on caching for details on speeding up the preparation of the build environment.

 * The **`mkosi.rootpw`** file can be used to provide the password for the root user of the image.
 If the password is prefixed with `hashed:` it is treated as an already hashed root password.
 The password may